jellyfin/jellyfin-meta/policies-and-procedures/jellyfin-social-contract.md

 7. Jellyfin's contributors will treat each other and our users with respect

 All participants in the Jellyfin project must abide by our [community standards](community-standards.md) at all times, and maintain a respectful atmosphere for all.
-Disagreements are inevitible, and we encourage them to be settled by discussion, consensus-building, and democratic decision-making.
+Disagreements are inevitable, and we encourage them to be settled by discussion, consensus-building, and democratic decision-making.

 *In human terms*: Remember the human at all times, we are all people too.